yungselm/AIVUS-OCT/README.md

     poetry install --with dev
 ```

-If you plan on using GPU acceleration for model training and inference, make sure to install the required tools (NVIDIA toolkit, etc.) and the corresponding version of Tensorflow.
+If you plan on using GPU acceleration for model training and inference, make sure to install the required tools (NVIDIA toolkit, etc.) and the corresponding version of Pytorch/Tensorflow.

 The program was tested on Ubuntu 22.04.5 with python 3.10.12.
-We tested it on differnt hardware, NVIDIA drivers and CUDA tended to cause problems cross-platforms.
+We tested it on different hardware, NVIDIA drivers and CUDA tended to cause problems cross-platforms.
 Make sure to download the corresponding drivers and CUDA toolkit, e.g.:
 ```bash
 sudo apt update
 sudo apt upgrade